dgzlopes/cloud-detect/README.md

 >>> provider(excluded='aws')
 'unknown'
 ```
-> Right now the only possible responses are: 'aws', 'gcp', 'do' or 'unknown'
+> Right now the only possible responses are: 'aws', 'gcp', 'do', 'azure' or 'unknown'
 ## Installation
 Via pip:
 ```
 pip install cloud-detect
 ```

+## Examples
+[Termination-handler](https://github.com/dgzlopes/termination-handler) uses cloud-detect to keep the handling of termination notices on spot/preemptible instances cloud-agnostic, making easier to operate the same tooling in various distinct environments.

 ## How to contribute
 1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
 2. Fork [the repository](https://github.com/dgzlopes/cloud-detect) on GitHub to start making your changes to the master branch (or branch off of it).